 Regenerative parkland management

 Shea (Vitellaria paradoxa) grows across the semi-arid Sahel-Savannah Belt: an area covering 21 African countries.
 Farmers have managed shea trees on parklands for centuries due to its useful qualities and economic value.
-The tree grows well with root crops, cereals and legumes; it improves soils and aids water conservation; the fresh fruit is enjoyed each year; a butter produced from the shea seed is used as a cooking oil and a rich moisturiser – especially during the dry Hammattam months; and the residues of butter production provide mulch and organic fertilizer, making shea well suited to agroforestry.
+The tree grows well with root crops, cereals and legumes; it improves soils and aids water conservation; the fresh fruit is enjoyed each year; a butter produced from the shea seed is used as a cooking oil and a rich moisturiser – especially during the dry harmattan months; and the residues of butter production provide mulch and organic fertilizer, making shea well suited to agroforestry.

 Growing trees on-farm

-Native tree planting and Farmer Managed Natural Regeneration (FMNR) are approaches to enrich existing tree cover.
+Indigenous tree planting and Farmer Managed Natural Regeneration (FMNR) are approaches to enrich existing tree cover.
 Working with local farmers to develop agroforestry on-farm, as well as demonstrating low intensity tillage and growing wood lots to provide locally sourced fuel, will restore tree cover and make North Ghana a rich and abundant landscape once more.